imabhays/imabhays.github.io/_posts/2023-04-25-s3-math-flashcard.md

 * [All Combined](https://quizlet.com/_d657q2?x=1jqt&i=44s59k){:target="_blank"}

 All flashcards are made and hosted on Quizlet.
-<br>You might need to flip card and check the attached image to see the questions with "images".
+<br>Those questions that are image dependent, please flip the flashcard to see the image and answer the question.
+Image can't be attached on the front unlike rear.
 {: .notice--info}

 Report via telegram or email if you want to make any corrections.